code-warrior/examples--databases--cs-365--uhart--fall-2020/mongodb/mongodb-command-line-tutorial.md

 ## Starting the MongoDB Service
 Like MySQL, MongoDB requires a server to run in order for users to work with MongoDB databases.
 We’ll refer to it as a service, and, it’s possible to start the MongoDB service bare or with a configuration file.
 For a bare start, simply run:

+---

+## Starting the MongoDB Service
+For a bare start, simply run:

 ```bash
 mongod
 ```

+---

+## Starting the MongoDB Service
 To start the service with a configuration file, use the `--config` flag (or its shortcut, `-f`). **Note**: The following is a macOS-specific path:

 ```bash
 mongod --config /usr/local/etc/mongod.conf
 ```

+---

+## Starting the MongoDB Service
 The shortcut is:

 ```bash
 mongod -f /usr/local/etc/mongod.conf
 ```

+---

+## Starting the MongoDB Service
 You can also start the service as a Brew in macOS:

 ```bash